yrianderreumaux/yrianderreumaux/README.md

 ### Hi there,

+I’m a Senior Quantitative UX Researcher at Google with expertise in mixed-methods research, data science, and psychology.
+My work bridges strategic and tactical UX research, using a wide range of quantitative and qualitative methods to inform product decisions and improve user experiences.

-I’m Yrian Derreumaux, a Senior Quantitative UX Researcher at Google.
-I have a PhD in Social Psychology from the University of California, Riverside, where I studied how people gather information, update their beliefs, and make decisions in various environments.
+I hold a PhD in Social Psychology from the University of California, Riverside, where my research focused on how people gather information, update beliefs, and make decisions under uncertainty.
+At Google, I’ve worked across Chrome, Android, and developer tools, tackling challenges in privacy, safety, and security while bridging technical constraints with real-world user needs.

-I apply a mix of strategic and tactical UX research to tackle complex user challenges.
-My approach blends quantitative and qualitative methods to understand user needs more deeply.
+I’m passionate about data-driven storytelling, designing rigorous research frameworks, and making complex systems more intuitive and user-friendly.

 ***Find me here..***